akshayKhot/akshayKhot.github.io/_posts/2021-3-3-classes-should-be-deep.md

 **Deep Classes**

 **The best classes are those whose interfaces are much simpler than their implementation.** A simple interface minimizes the complexity imposed on the rest of the system.
 It also reduces the impact of the change in the implementation; as long as the interface doesn't change, no other modules need to know.
 A clearly defined interface tells exactly what developers need to know to use the module.

+> The best classes are those that provide powerful functionality yet have simple interfaces.